 Thrice blessed she, I deemed, whom God had shown

 How to achieve great deeds in woman’s guise.

 In the first quatrain of this piece the narrator, who could be the poet herself, speaks on the joy she gets from dwelling on the “deeds of high emprise.”
 This is a pattern of thought which is very familiar to the speaker and in which she often indulges.
 She takes pleasure from imagining the lives of the greatest people who have ever lived.

-It is important to note a number of different things about this opening line of the poem.
+It is important to note a number of different things about this opening line of To Madame Curie.
 First, the poet makes use of the word, “emprise.”
-This is a French word meaning dominant, influential or ascendant.
-It make sense in the context of the poem as the speaker describes her reverence for those who achieve greatness, but it also corresponds closely to the life of Madame Curie herself.
+This is a French word meaning dominant, influential, or ascendant.
+It makes sense in the context of the poem as the speaker describes her reverence for those who achieve greatness, but it also corresponds closely to the life of Madame Curie herself.
 Curie was born in Poland but she moved to France in the late 1880s.

 God is then mentioned in the next line in reference to the “great deeds” Curie was able to achieve.
 She was given direction by God and taught how to break through her “woman’s guise” and do something only men had previously been able or allowed to.